 - Energy Performance Certificate (EPC) - a rating of the energy efficiency of your property - you have to display this when you market it

 You have a legal duty to ensure your property is safe.
 Any electrical equipment you provide has to be safe along with electrical fittings, such as light fittings, plugs and switches.
-From 1st October 2015, you're also required to install smoke and carbon monoxide detector alarms.
+You're also required to install smoke and carbon monoxide detector alarms.

 If you're providing soft furnishings these must be compliant with UK fire safety standards.